PaulDuvall/aws-5-mins/cfn-nag/README.md

 * Verify that EBS volumes are encrypted.
 * Verify that access logging is enabled.

+For a complete list of built-in rules, you can run `cfn_nag_rules` from the command line once the tool is installed.

 cfn_nag includes rules that apply universally across environments and enterprises.
 It also supports the development of custom rules to allow organization-specific rules for compliance and security controls.

 One of the key benefits of cfn_nag is that you can learn about security vulnerabilities prior to provisioning AWS resources which can help reduce costs and risk.